gvwilson/sdxjs/file-interpolator/index.md

     -   Someone did it this way years ago
     -   (Almost) everyone has imitated it since
     -   But no requirement and no guarantee

+<%- include('/inc/fig.html', {
+    id: 'file-interpolator-search-path',
+    img: '/static/tools-small.jpg',
+    alt: 'Implementing a search path',
+    cap: 'Using a colon-separated list of directories as a search path.',
+    fixme: true
+}) %>

 -   A more sophisticated cache

 <%- include('/inc/file.html', {file: 'need-path.js'}) %>